EKiefer/training/docs/general_concepts/operator_chemistry.md

 # Chemistry

+Operators need to understand basic chemistry in order to be a successful operator.
+This section discusses some of the most important topics an operator must know.

+## Acids & Bases

+Acids and bases

+## Concentration & Dillution

+## Periodic Table of Elements

+## Density

+## Titration

+## Glassware, Equipment, and Analytical Equipment

 ## Working with Numbers

-Precision and accuracy are important concepts in the chemistry.
+Precision and accuracy are important concepts in chemistry.
 You need to be careful when you work with numbers of different precisions.

 For instances, let's say you want to add a very precise number (i.e. 2004.214 g) to a number of low precision (i.e. 2000 g).
 How do you report the sum?

-Befre we can answer that, you need to understand Significant Digits.
+Before we can answer that, you need to understand significant digits.

 ### Significant Digits